Barbara Hunt, MS, LPC, LMFT

 6. Paying for Sessions Yourself - All Mental Health Costs Are Tax Deductible as Medical Expenses

-If you don't have insurance and/or you choose not to use your insurance to protect your privacy and reduce the future possibility of being refused life or disability insurance, you can pay for the sessions yourself.
+If you don't have insurance or you choose not to use it to protect your privacy and reduce the future possibility of being refused life or disability insurance, you can pay for the sessions yourself.
 Mental health fees are tax deductible as medical expenses.
 Paying for your sessions gives you much more flexibility.
 You can schedule sessions for more than 50 minutes.
 You can schedule as often as you wish.
-You don't need an approved diagnosis and can address anything you wish.
+You won't need a diagnosis that is approved by an insurance company so you have the freedom to discuss, talk about, work on anything you wish.
 Ten therapy sessions at $150 is less than a new TV.